 There are three distinct types of debt that can be issued by local government:

 - General obligation (GO) debt is secured by the full faith and credit of the local government issuing the debt.
 The municipality pledges its tax revenues unconditionally to pay the interest and principal on the debt as it matures.
 If the debt is in the form of a bond, the bond owners have a legal claim on all the general income of the jurisdiction if a default occurs.
 The limitations on general obligation indebtedness are provided for in chapter 39.36 RCW.
 See also our page on General Obligation Debt Limits.

 - Revenue debt is different from GO debt in its method of repayment.
 Unlike GO debt, which relies on taxation, revenue debt is guaranteed by the specific revenues generated by the issuer.
 For example, water districts can issue revenue debt with the revenues from customer water bills guaranteeing the repayment of the debt.

 - Special assessment debt is debt repaid from assessments against those who directly benefit from the project the funds have been used to finance.
-For example, if a special assessment bond is issued to pay for road repairs on a certain street, the local government may assess higher property taxes to repay the bond only against the houses and other buildings on that street.
+For example, if a special assessment bond is issued to pay for road improvements that benefit a specific subset of the population, the local government will develop an assessment roll (see our Local Improvement District webpage) for those propeties benefitting from the improvement to repay the bond.

 Long-term debt is a legal obligation that typically does not mature for more than a decade and often has a maturity date of 30 - 40 years depending upon the debt type.
 The funding mechanism used by local government to finance long-term debt can vary widely depending upon the capital project.